Fetch small initial set of repository changesets

 This is my first time with redmine, and ruby and rails, so I think the patch needs some peer review, but it's not that complicated given what it does.

-#4 Updated by Andy Bolstridge over 6 years ago
+#4 Updated by Andy Bolstridge about 7 years ago

 Fair enough, but git repos are still read in chunks of 200 - I don't use the rev num, but the number of revisions - ie they are still read from the repo 200 at a time in historical order, this change reads only the first chunk of 200 instead of repeating the process until they are all read, and I moved the code that reads the next chunk into a link so they can be fetched manually if required.